300000kms/arrels/README.md

 # arrels
 ## Make an atlas, print it, draw, scan and analize.
-## The power of the paper for the collaborative surveys
+## The power of the paper for the collaborative surveys!

 ###what is it ?
 This tool has been developed by 30000Km/s to help Arrels foundation to make the annual survey to count homeless people in Barcelona.